jakobniinja/quarkus-car-exchange/README.md

-26/8 Turns out we don't need to interceptors, JsonbTransient on the getter of the DTO did the trick 26/8 Added hashing with SCrypt for passwords, not hexa tho :/ ``
+26/8 Turns out we don't need to interceptors, JsonbTransient on the getter of the DTO did the trick 26/8 Added hashing with SCrypt for passwords, not hexa tho :/

+2/09 impl minimalistic signin and learned to read java docs scrypt ``